learn-academy-2019-bravo/ruby-assessments-45acpUSA/ruby.md

 #### 7. What is an instance variable in Ruby?
 How is it different from a normal, local variable?

 //Your Answer
+An instance variable, or class variable, is a variable in the initialize method of a class.
+The syntax is slightly different, using an "@" sign before the variable name (e.g. @variable_name).
+In the initialize method, these instance variables can be assigned to either a hard-coded value or take in a value as an argument.
+In the latter situation, you would need to include the arguments in both the initialize and super lines in each of the children classes.

+Instance variables differ from local variables because they have the ability to be called and reassigned in different methods within the class.
+You even have the ability to call upon these instance variables by using a getter method, attr_reader or attr_accessor.
+This would occur using dot notation after creating an instance of the class.
+Local variables do not have this ability.
+Local variables are stuck within the method block where they are first assigned or confined as an argument in the initialize method.
+If they occur as an initialize argument, they need to be assigned to a corresponding instance variable in order to be called.
+If they are assigned within a method block that isn't the initialize method, they are simply helper variables used to assist in a logical operation, which most of the time ends in the reassignment of an instance variable.

 //Googled Answer
+According to Google:
+"An instance variable has a name beginning with @, and its scope is confined to whatever object self refers to.
+Two different objects, even if they belong to the same class, are allowed to have different values for their instance variables.
+From outside the object, instance variables cannot be altered or even observed (i.e., ruby's instance variables are never public) except by whatever methods are explicitly provided by the programmer.
+As with globals, instance variables have the nil value until they are initialized.

+Instance variables of ruby do not need declaration.
+This implies a flexible structure of objects.
+In fact, each instance variable is dynamically appended to an object when it is first referenced."

 #### 8. Ruby has a great community and tons of free resources to help you learn.
 Here is the long list of great resources: https://www.ruby-lang.org/en/documentation/.
 Below are a few popular ones:
 - Interactive Ruby tutorial (http://tryruby.org/levels/1/challenges/0)